Custom Denning: CB20

-The Custom CB20 was similar in design to a minivan, paired exclusively with the Mercedes-Benz 815DL chassis.
+The CB20 is a minibus body built by Custom Coaches at its Queensland facility on a Mercedes-Benz 815D chassis with an automatic transmission.
+The model was developed as a cost-effective solution to meet Disability Discrimination Act (DDA) accessibility requirements.

+The vehicle incorporates a wheelchair-accessible position located at the front entrance, with adjacent fold-down seating.
+The remainder of the passenger saloon is accessed via a raised step behind the entry area.

+Due to its compact dimensions, the CB20 is suited to operation in narrow streets and densely built urban environments, and is typically used for community transport and local service applications.

 Busabout had two examples in its fleet, but are now withdrawn.

+CB30

 The Custom CB30 was available as both an 11m midibus and a 12.5m full sized bus.
+The CB30 comes in a variety of configurations from 30 to 42 seats.
 CDC NSW has a sizeable fleet of MAN 12.220 midibuses with CB30 bodywork while Transdev Melbourne had many full size CB30s with MAN chassis.

 The CB20 and CB30 ceased production around 2007 with no replacement vehicles provided.